-To embroil is to drag someone in to a mess.
-If you're embroiled, you're in ...
-DEEP.
-It's far worse, far messier, and generally far more long-term, than simply being "involved" with something.
+To embroil is to drag someone into a mess.
+If you're embroiled, you're in deep.
+Being embroiled is far worse, far messier, and generally far more long-term, than simply being "involved" with something.
 Nothing good can come of being embroiled.

-Embroil can refer to any sort of situation — love affairs, political events, scandals — but it's probably most commonly used in reference to law suits.
-The classic law suit that embroiled its participants was the fictional one of Jarndyce. v.
+Embroil can refer to any sort of situation — romantic entanglements, political events, scandals — but it's probably most commonly used in reference to lawsuits.
+The classic lawsuit that embroiled its participants was the fictional case of Jarndyce. v.
 Jarndyce, in Dickens's novel Bleak House — which went on for so many generations that all the characters' money was eaten up entirely by lawyers' fees.
 Let us repeat: nothing good comes of getting embroiled.